ammar-netizen/SimpleNotification-AndroidStudio/README.md

-Build an application that have simple notifications with custom notification sound.
+Build an mobile application that have simple notifications with custom notification sound.